Rack of Pork With Peppercorn Sauce

 Close-up slice of pork on a plate with potatoes and green beans.

-Mix olive oil, mustard, ground fennel, salt and pepper and spread the mixture over the pork.
-Allow to sit overnight in the fridge, or at room temperature for a couple hours.
+• Mix olive oil, mustard, ground fennel, salt and pepper in small bowl.
+Spread the mixture over the fat side of the pork using a Pastry Brush.

 Rack of pork covered in marinade, in roasting pan, ready to cook.

-For the green peppercorn sauce, remove all but 1/4 cup of fat from the roasting pan.
+• Remove all but 1/4 cup of the fat from the roasting pan.
 If there isn’t 1/4 cup, add enough butter to the pan to make 1/4 cup total.

 What to Serve With Rack of Pork

-This pork rib roast recipe can be served with any vegetable, and/or a hearty casserole-type side dish.
+This pork rib roast recipe can be served with any vegetable, or a casserole-type side dish.
 Try it with some of the following:

 Rack Of Pork With Green Peppercorn Sauce